 Each year the Department allocates money to be awarded to support graduate student presentations at technical conferences.
 The Graduate Committee makes the awards.
 In recent years most awards were $600 - $1,000, depending on the quality of the conference.
 You should first apply for travel support through the Graduate School.
 See Graduate School Student Travel Grant below.

 The Committee will consider requests for travel support on a rolling basis throughout the year and will fund future events only.
-Once students have their papers accepted to any event(s), they need to fill out the Application for Department Conference Travel Stipend and submit it to the Graduate Advisor.
+Once students have their papers accepted to any event(s), they need to fill out the Department Travel Application and submit it to the Graduate Advisor.
 These awards are made as long as funds are available and aren't awarded more than once to the same student within the same AY.
 Once we are done with the funds, students will be notified.
 Also, it is important for Graduate Students to keep in mind that they need a Travel Authorization issued for any university related trips, regardless of whether they are using University funds or not.
 Therefore, students need to make sure to inform either Stephanie Morris or Bobbie Atkinson whenever the student has an approved trip.

 If you are not awarded any support from the department, other awards may be available: